httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 #### Serialising a Bare Item {#ser-bare-item}

-Given an item as input_item, return an ASCII string suitable for use in a HTTP field value.
+Given an Item as input_item, return an ASCII string suitable for use in a HTTP field value.

-1. If input_item is an integer, return the result of running Serializing an Integer ({{ser-integer}}) with input_item.
+1. If input_item is an Integer, return the result of running Serializing an Integer ({{ser-integer}}) with input_item.
-2. If input_item is a decimal, return the result of running Serializing a Decimal ({{ser-decimal}}) with input_item.
+2. If input_item is a Decimal, return the result of running Serializing a Decimal ({{ser-decimal}}) with input_item.
-3. If input_item is a string, return the result of running Serializing a String ({{ser-string}}) with input_item.
+3. If input_item is a String, return the result of running Serializing a String ({{ser-string}}) with input_item.
-4. If input_item is a token, return the result of running Serializing a Token ({{ser-token}}) with input_item.
+4. If input_item is a Token, return the result of running Serializing a Token ({{ser-token}}) with input_item.
 5. If input_item is a Boolean, return the result of running Serializing a Boolean ({{ser-boolean}}) with input_item.
-6. If input_item is a byte sequence, return the result of running Serializing a Byte Sequence ({{ser-binary}}) with input_item.
+6. If input_item is a Byte Sequence, return the result of running Serializing a Byte Sequence ({{ser-binary}}) with input_item.
 7. Otherwise, fail serialisation.

 ### Serializing an Integer {#ser-integer}

-Given an integer as input_integer, return an ASCII string suitable for use in a HTTP field value.
+Given an Integer as input_integer, return an ASCII string suitable for use in a HTTP field value.

 0. If input_integer is not an integer in the range of −999,999,999,999,999 to 999,999,999,999,999 inclusive, fail serialisation.
 1. Let output be an empty string.